redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 # Red Hat Developer Hub (Early Access Program) Setup instructions

 > :exclamation: NOTE: *the following instructions outlined here are not intended for building a production-ready environment!
 It is intended to build a PoC leveraging Red Hat Openshift DevSecOps offerings.*
+> This is a live document, so make sure you refresh this page to see the latest version!

 ## Openshift Cluster Checklist